Hannington, Hampshire: History and architecture

 At its centre is the village green, on the edge of which is All Saints' Church, some parts of which date from the 11th century.
 There are also many buildings listed as Grade II of significant local historical and architectural importance.

 The village's only Public House, The Vine At Hannington, has views over the Hampshire Downs and is a popular stopping point for hikers following the Wayfarer's Walk.
 Originally called The Wellington Arms, the pub stands on land that once belonged to the estate of the Duke of Wellington.

 Governance

 The village of Hannington is part of the civil parish of Hannington, and is part of the Kingsclere ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.

 Leisure

-The Hannington Silver Band celebrated its 90th anniversary in 2014 and regularly plays at churches, fetes and halls in the area.
+The Hannington Silver Band celebrated its 90th anniversary in 2014 and plays at churches, fêtes and halls in the area.

-The Hannington Wine Society meets the 2nd Thursday of the month in the Function Room of the Vine Public House at 8 pm.
-People come from Wine Merchants, Wine Companies, Wine Agencies, etc., to talk about and present their wines for tasting, in a friendly and relaxed atmosphere.

-The Hannington Country Fair and Barbecue is held every two years on the village green and surrounding land and attracts visitors from all over the county and beyond.
+The Hannington Country Fair and Barbecue is held every two years on the village green.

+Hannington TV transmitter

+The Hannington transmitting station is located on Cottington Hill near the village which broadcasts television and radio services to Berkshire, north Hampshire, and parts of Surrey and Wiltshire.